-2 The Working Party on the Protection of Individuals with regard to the Processing of Personal Data instituted by Article 29 of Directive 95/46/EC.

-(4) This opinion only covers EDPB's consideration that the BCRs submitted for the required opinion afford appropriate safeguards in that they meet all requirements of Article 47 GDPR and WP256 rev01 of the Article 29 Working Party, as endorsed by the EDPB3.
-Accordingly, this opinion and the SAs' review do not address elements and obligations of the GDPR mentioned in the BCRs at issue other than those related to Article 47 GDPR.

-(5) WP256 rev.01 provides for the required elements for BCRs for controllers (hereinafter "BCR-C"), including the Intra-Company Agreement where applicable, and the application form.
-WP264 of the Article 29 Working Party4, as endorsed by the EDPB, provides for recommendations to the applicants to help them demonstrate how to meet the requirements of Article 47 GDPR and WP256 rev01.
+- (4) This opinion only covers EDPB's consideration that the BCRs submitted for the required opinion afford appropriate safeguards in that they meet all requirements of Article 47 GDPR and WP256 rev01 of the Article 29 Working Party, as endorsed by the EDPB3.
+Accordingly, this opinion and the SAs' review do not address elements and obligations of the GDPR mentioned in the BCRs at issue other than those related to Article 47 GDPR. - (5) WP256 rev.01 of the Article 29 Working Party, as endorsed by the EDPB, provides for the required elements for BCRs for controllers (hereinafter "BCR-C"), including the Intra-Company Agreement where applicable, and the application form.
+WP264 of the Article 29 Working Party, as endorsed by the EDPB, provides for recommendations to the applicants to help them demonstrate how to meet the requirements of Article 47 GDPR and WP256 rev01.
 Additionally, WP264 informs the applicants that any documentation submitted is subject to access to documents requests in accordance with the SAs' national laws.
-The EDPB is subject to Regulation 1049/20015 pursuant to Article 76(2) GDPR.

-(6) Taking into account the specific characteristics of BCRs provided for by Article 47(1) and (2) GDPR, each application should be addressed individually and is without prejudice to the assessment of any other BCRs.
-The EDPB recalls that BCRs should be customised to take account of the structure of the group of companies that they apply to, the processing they undertake, and the policies and procedures that they have in place to protect personal data6.

-(7) The opinion of the EDPB shall be adopted, pursuant to Article 64(3) GDPR in conjunction with Article 10(2) of the EDPB Rules of Procedure, within eight weeks after the Chair has decided that the file is complete.
+The EDPB is subject to Regulation 1049/20014 pursuant to Article 76(2) GDPR. - (6) Taking into account the specific characteristics of BCRs provided for by Article 47(1) and (2) GDPR, each application should be addressed individually and is without prejudice to the assessment of any other BCRs.
+The EDPB recalls that BCRs should be customised to take account of the structure of the group of companies that they apply to, the processing they undertake, and the policies and procedures that they have in place to protect personal data5. - (7) The opinion of the EDPB shall be adopted, pursuant to Article 64(3) GDPR in conjunction with Article 10(2) of the EDPB Rules of Procedure, within eight weeks after the Chair has decided that the file is complete.
 Upon decision of the EDPB Chair, this period may be extended by a further six weeks, taking into account the complexity of the subject matter.